STRANGE HQ RENTALS

 Escape to a tranquil creative haven tucked away in the forever-wild Catskill mountains.
 Book Strange HQ for retreats, workshops, offsites, and other gatherings among friends and collaborators.

-Strange HQ is a riverside creative space and mini compound on the northeast side of New York's Catskill State Park, just 2.5 hours north of NYC by car.
+Strange HQ is a riverside creative space and mini compound on the northeast side of New York's Catskill State Park, just over 2 hours north of NYC by car.
 Situated near the end of a winding dirt road, it is nestled between brooding mountains, old-growth forests, a spring-fed pond, and a melodic river.
 We have three separate spaces where we host guests—each with its own imaginative vibe and full set of amenities—and can accommodate up to 12 overnight guests.

 STRANGE HQ ACCOMMODATIONS